 - Short Span: Mill Creek Bridge, Astoria, Ore.

-- Moveable Span: Henry G. Gilmerton Bridge, Chesapeake, Va.
+- Movable Span: Henry G. Gilmerton Bridge, Chesapeake, Va.

-- Moveable Span: World War I Memorial Bridge, Portsmouth, N.H., and Kittery, Maine
+- Movable Span: World War I Memorial Bridge, Portsmouth, N.H., and Kittery, Maine

 - Reconstruction Span: Donald R. Lobaugh Bridge, Freeport, Pa.